acumos/portal-marketplace/docs/user-guides/portal-user/portal/portal-onboarding-intro.rst

 For model in a model interchange format like ONNX and PFA, only web interface is useable to upload them in the platform

-For models developped in Java, Python 3.0, R and sourced from toolkits such as Scikit, TensorFlow, H2O, and R, On-boarding allows user to create containerized microservice at the end of the on-boarding process.
+For models developped in Java, Python 3.0, R  On-boarding allows user to create containerized microservice at the end of the on-boarding process.
 If user choose to not create the microservice during on-boarding he can create it later.

+For model Dockerized and stored in repo outside Acumos (like for example Docker hub) you can save the model URI in Acumos.
+You can also dockerize your models by yourself and on-board them in Acumos.

 These kinds of Models can be easily onboarded and wrapped into containerized microservices which are interoperable with many other components.The solution for accommodating a myriad of different model